[From the Archives: Nov 11, 2019]

 Quadra Island probably has one of the most highly developed Neighbourhood Emergency Preparedness Programs (NEPP) in Northern Vancouver Island.
-In the last of my interviews from the 2019 Emergency Preparedness Tradeshow, Betsy Young Quadra Island’s NEPP coordinator, explains how to set up a NEPP program in your neighbourhood.
+In the last of my interviews from the 2019 Emergency Preparedness Tradeshow, Betsy Young Quadra Island’s NEPP coordinator, explained how to set up a NEPP program in your neighbourhood.

 “I think the place to begin is to develop your own knowledge of emergency preparedness.
 There is a lot of material available from EMBC and the Strathcona Regional District.
 There are many websites and videos on YouTube that can give you information about the kinds of things that are important in your own preparedness.
 Begin there, in preparing your own grab and go bag, family evacuation plan, collecting food and water for an extended time when you may be on your own resources after an earthquake or power outage.” – Betsy Young